Pálás cinema

 Pálás (English: "Palace") was a cinema in Galway city, Ireland.
 It opened in 2018, and closed in February 2025 due to financial losses.
-It is owned by Galway City Council and was operated by the Light House Cinema group, as part of the Europa Cinemas network of local art-house cinemas.
+The building is owned by Galway City Council and was operated by the Light House Cinema group, as part of the Europa Cinemas network of local art-house cinemas.

 Construction

 The site, for Galway's Solas Picture Palace, was first identified in 2004.
 The venue was designed by Tom de Paor, and awarded an AAI and RIAI award for "Best Cultural Building", two Irish Concrete Society awards, two Civic Trust awards and a World Architecture Award.
 The site was completed in 2017 by the Solas Galway Picture Palace Company, which later went into liquidation in 2020.
 The cinema included a bar with facilities for board games.

 Operations

-The site hosted premiere screenings, parties and quiz nights, and was venue for the Galway Film Fleadh and Galway Film Society.
+The site hosted premiere screenings, parties and quiz nights, and was a key venue for the Galway Film Fleadh and Galway Film Society.
 It also hosted a book club.